20steps/autotables-bundle/README.md

 The *views* option may point to a directory with custom templates for overwriting the ones of the bundle.

+#### columns

+With *columns* you are able to overwrite any setting done by an autotables annotation resp. you are able to define settings that hasn't been configured by an annotation.
+Any column setting in the config.yml overwrites any annotation.

+Currently the following things may be configured for a column: *name*, *readOnly*, *type*, *order* and *ignore*.

+The parameter *selector* has to be given to select the column to be overwritten.
+This may be a property like *description*, or a method like *getDisplayName()*.

 #### Example

 Here is an example of a configuration given for a table *products*: